floswald/SMM.jl/README.md

 end
 ```

-We then create an ̀`MProb` object, to which we add priors and supports, the moments
+We then create an `MProb` object, to which we add priors and supports, the moments
 to be matched, and the objective function.

 ```julia